Good Nutrition Tips for Mesothelioma and Cancer Patients

 - Dry mouth.
 Hard candy and gum have helped some people with dry mouth issues.
 Also helpful is eating foods with sauce or gravy or pureeing foods to make swallowing easier.
 Avoid alcohol and smoking.

 - Diarrhea.
 Foods that are lower in fiber and fat can help combat diarrhea.
-Also important in balancing nutrition is to increase fluid and sodium and potassium intake.
+Also important in balancing nutrition is to increase fluid, sodium, and potassium intake.

 - Constipation.
 On the flip side, combating constipation means eating more fiber.
 Warm drinks also help.